You May Also Like:

 When it comes to types of properties, the sky’s the limit!
 Houses, duplexes, villas, townhouses, apartments – and that’s just the residential market.

 Locations and prices range from exclusive inner-city at the top end, to regional and rural towns that can offer great value for the canny buyer.
+A buyers advocate Melbourne can help compare these opportunities with a more strategic view of price, location and long-term potential.

 Property is an essential commodity in the community, so Governments encourage ‘bricks and mortar’ investment and development.